Dev-Attaway/MVC-tech-blog/README.md

 - WHEN a user clicks on the dashboard option in the navigation
 - THEN they are taken to the dashboard and presented with any blogs they have already created and the option to add a new blog blog
 - WHEN a user clicks on the button to add a new blog blog
-- THEN they are prompted to enter both a title and contents for their blog blog
+- THEN they are prompted to enter both a title and content for their blog blog
 - WHEN a user clicks on the button to create a new blog blog
 - THEN the title and contents of their blog are saved, and they are taken back to an updated dashboard with their new blog blog
-- WHEN a user clicks on one of their existings in the dashboard
+- WHEN a user clicks on one of their existing in the dashboard
-- THEN they are able to delete or update their blog and taken back to an updated dashboard
+- THEN they can delete or update their blog and be taken back to an updated dashboard
 - WHEN a user clicks on the logout option in the navigation
 - THEN they are signed out of the site